 Proposed upgrades would include a rerouted golf course—on the existing fairways with some minor adjustments—a modified main house, a new restaurant, dining deck, upgraded spa complex, additional wellness related facilities, and an incremental increase in the number of units (currently at twenty-three, plans would allow for a potential increase to fifty).
 The option to “phase” the construction of new keys is being studied.

-Timing can only be projected at this point, but it is hoped the Environmental Impact Report (EIR) will be released in the fall of 2020, followed by public comment and hearings with repositioning anticipated to begin in early 2021.
+Timing can only be projected at this point.
+The draft Environmental Impact Report (EIR) was released for public review and comment on October 30, 2020.
+It is hoped that by early 2021 a final EIR will be adopted and hearings will be concluded, with repositioning anticipated to begin thereafter.
 Construction activities may be implemented through a “phased approach.”

 No new land acquisitions are required for the repositioning of the existing property.
 No currently undisturbed land is expected to be impacted by the project.